 County and City staff have been meeting to discuss different topics in the MAILA over the past year.
 "Roads and Transportation" and Growth Management and Land Use are the main topics that still need to be discussed in detail.
-Other topics that have been discussed still need issues to be worked out.
+Other topics that have been discussed to date still have issues to be further negotiated.